xTibor/gba-ice-age-passwords/README.md

 Reverse engineering of the level password scheme of the 2002 Nintendo Game Boy Advance game *Ice Age*.

-A dump of all possible level and gallery passwords (including invalid unobtainable in-game ones) are available in the [`all-possible-passwords.txt`](all-possible-passwords.txt) text file.
+A dump of all possible level and gallery passwords (excluding invalid unobtainable ones) are available in the [`all-valid-passwords.txt`](all-valid-passwords.txt) text file.